DS4A-Team19-2021/Agustin-Codazzi-Project/README.md

 ## 3. App Use

-Using the app, it’s possible to:
+By using the app, it’s possible to:
 *	Obtain predictions of data uploaded by the user
 *	Visualize and Interact with user-uploaded data and the original database

 The usage process is as follows:
-1. Log in using the authorized credentials
+1. Log in using authorized credentials
 2. Visualize and interact with the data from the original database using the __Map__, __Treemap__ and __Pivot Table__
 3. Filter the data using the filters located above the map
-4. Obtain detailed information hovering over each entry point
+4. Obtain detailed information by hovering over each entry point plotted in the map
-5. Upload valid files (`.csv`, `.xls` or `.xlsx`)
-6. The maps and graphs will be automatically refreshed
+5. Upload valid files (`.csv`, `.xls` or `.xlsx`) (The maps and graphs will be automatically updated)
-7. Interact with the graphs
+7. Interact with the map and graphs
 8. Obtain and interpret the classifications performed by the model